-Fraternities and sororities must register annually with the Office of Student Organizations The Greek Adviser assists with the registration and the coordination of their activities.
+Fraternities and sororities must register annually with the Office of Student Organizations.
+The Greek Advisers assist with the registration and the coordination of their activities.
 The Greek Adviser is also a liaison between these student groups and the University and between the University and the national fraternity and sorority organizations.
-The Guide to the GreekCommunity, distributed annually as a supplement to the Student Handbook, explains how University regulations relate to these groups.
-This document can be obtained in the Greek Life office, 339 Sarratt.
+For information about policies relating to these groups, visit www.vanderbilt.edu/ greek_life.
 Fraternities and sororities must be members of the Interfraternity, Panhellenic, or National Pan-Hellenic Councils, which have governing responsibilities and disciplinary authority over their member groups.
-Disciplinary actions may be taken against fraternities and sororities by the Interfraternity Council (IFC), Panhellenic Council (Panhel), and National Pan-Hellenic Council (NPHC) judicial boards for violations of fraternity, sorority, or University policies.
-Violations of University policies may also fall under the jurisdiction of the Chair of the Conduct Coun-
+Disciplinary actions may be taken against fraternities and sororities by the Interfraternity Council (IFC), Panhellenic Council, and National Pan-Hellenic Council (NPHC) judicial boards for violations of fraternity, sorority, or University policies.
+Violations of University policies may also fall under the jurisdiction of the Chair of the Conduct Council.

 Membership.
 The IFC and Panhellenic Council administer the recruitment programs for their member groups.
-Freshman induction takes place early in the spring semester.
-Upperclass induction takes place in both the fall and spring semesters.
-Transfer students must be enrolled at Vanderbilt for one full semester (fall or spring) prior to pledging, or affiliating with, a Greek organization.
 NPHC organizations each administer their own recruitment programs.

-The IFC, Panhellenic Council, and NPHC set a minimum academic requirement to join a Greek organization; however, some chapters have higher academic standards.
+The IFC, Panhellenic Council, and NPHC set a minimum academic requirement to join a Greek organization; however, most chapters have higher academic standards.
 To be eligible for fraternity or sorority membership, first-year students must have carried and passed twelve semester hours and achieved a cumulative GPA of 2.3.
-Transfer and upperclass students must have at least an overall 2.3 average.
+Upperclass students must have at least an overall 2.3 average.
 Advanced Placement credits are not applicable and summer school credits apply only for upperclass students.